Tech-TTGames/rsautils/projectdoc/testdoc.md

 and PKCS8 private key files.

 ### Test Reproduction
-All fo the tests can be reproduced using the information placed in the repository, outside of the issues present due to the probabilistic nature of the Miller-Rabin algorithm but they should remain consistent if not always cover all the branches in the function.
+All fo the tests can be reproduced using the information placed in the repository, outside the issues present due to the probabilistic nature of the Miller-Rabin algorithm, but they should remain consistent if not always cover all the branches in the function.